 Pain Point Analysis is a useful tool when assessing the current state performance of a business process and seeking to identify areas to focus remediation activity based on the likely return on effort.
 In other words, where will improvement time and resources reduce the most process pain.

 Typically, processes will under perform across a range of areas – and a structured method for determining where to prioritize effort is critical to any process improvement exercise.
 Using Pain Point Analysis, a business analyst can guide an organization to agree on where maximum pain is being experienced and therefore where it is most essential to focus improvement effort and resources.

 This Template is available for online viewing to Premium Members.
 An editable version of the Template is included in the Business Analysis Toolkit.

-Just $4.99 per month gets you access to our complete library of tools, templates, frameworks and training material.
-7 day free trial.
+Just $1.99 per month gets you online access to our complete library of tools, templates, frameworks and training material.
+No commitment.
 Cancel online anytime.